xOnixxx/HomeWorks/TechGuide.md

 Used to read and parse the Config data into array of \<T> objects from the file.

 ## SolidHierarchy
 Used to contain the solids in the scene in tree structure.
-Contains enumerator for ease of acces to traversing the structure.
+Contains enumerator for ease of access to traversing the structure.
 ### AssertTransforms()
 Traverses the tree and creates transformation matrix for each of the solids

 ## Controller
 This should be the bridge between the hard backend of the application and possible future frontend.
-Methods in this class should be simple and straighforward.
+Methods in this class should be simple and straightforward.

 ## Transformations
 The transformation matrices are implemented using interface ITransformations for general purpose.
 BasicTransforms abstract class servers for my specific purpose of transforming the rays and calculating inverse.
 I have decided to make this split for if other users would implement their own math they can create their own abstract class with specific calculations.